mak-azad/perfminer/README.md

-# PerfMiner - Instructions to setup the mining tool
+# PerfMiner - Instructions to setup the tool for distributed mining

 ## 🚀 Quick Start Guide